-Sugar-cubed houses clustered above a wide horseshoe bay make LINDOS, located on the east coast about 50km from Rhodes Town, one of the most photogenic of Greek island resorts.
+Lindos is located on the east coast about 50 kilometres from Rhodes City and is one of the most photogenic of Greek island holiday resorts.

-Regular buses run north and south with timetables posted in the square, where there is also a taxi rank and telephone kiosk.
-There are six buses per day to Rhodes Town, plus a boat departing early-morning and returning mid-afternoon.
+Regular buses run both north and south with daily timetables posted in the main square, where there is also a small taxi rank.